St Thérèse: A Saint For Today

 The Little Way is a way of love and consideration in the smallest things.
 Some in her community were unkind; she replied by going out of her way to be nice to them.
 Her life was made up of thousands of small things.
 What made it heroic was that she kept it up.
 Any of us could live like Thérèse for an hour or two, but day after day — that is the stuff of saints.
 Her Little Way is simple, straightforward, but it is not easy.

 She also found faith very difficult in the final eighteen months of her life; she lost her sense of God and of future life.
 But she held on.
 She tested her Little Way in a life that had much physical, psychological and spiritual suffering.
 All the time she held on to her sense of humour and refused to take herself too seriously.
 She joked about the medicines and strange often-painful remedies that were prescribed for her.
 She could put up with snail syrup, provided the horns were not visible.
 When the nuns thought she was dying, some of them thoughtlessly placed a palliasse in the next room to have it convenient for laying her out.
 She recognised the odour of the straw and joked about her acute sense of smell.
 She could liken her painful breathing to an old steam train.
 She amused herself and others by thinking of the problem with ropes that the gravediggers would have letting her down into the deep new grave that the convent had recently purchased.

 Her superior asked her to write her life story, an account of how God had blessed her.
 This work written in three school copybooks became a great spiritual classic, The Story of a Soul.
 She never finished it.
 In the end she was took weak even to write with a pencil.
 The last words she wrote of her life story were “I lift myself to him with confidence and love.”
 These words “confidence and love” sum up her life, her Little Way, her legacy to all of us in the Church.

-The full text will be published in a forthcoming issue of Good News (magazine of the Charismatic Renewal in England).
+The full text was published in an issue of Good News (magazine of the Charismatic Renewal in England).